AlekseiUbaev/au-dynamic-component/README.md

 ## step 3

-connect this component to your module, be sure to specify the component in entryComponents
+connect this component to the module, specify the component in entryComponents if it is already connected to your module or install it isRegistered: false
 > entryComponents: [TestComponentOneComponent]
 ```
 @NgModule({